plone/training/react/reusable_component.rst

 Exercise
 ========

 Create the :file:`FaqItem` component which renders the same output.
-Take into account best practices like property validation.

 ..  admonition:: Solution
     :class: toggle